-We all had a wakeup call recently informing us that coffee cups are ACTUALLY non-recyclable (thanks to ABC’s War On Waste), but did you know most wrapping paper isn’t recyclable either?
-The dyes and laminates mean they end up in landfill…..so we really need Santa Claus to look for sustainable wrapping options going forward!
-Checkout
+We all had a wakeup call recently informing us that coffee cups are non-recyclable (thanks to ABC’s War On Waste), but did you know most wrapping paper isn’t recyclable either?
+The dyes and laminates mean they end up in a landfill.
+So we need Santa Claus to look for sustainable wrapping options going forward!

-- Fabric wrap/sacks/bags – these are reusable and usually made of cotton/linen/calico.
-We love eco-Chici’s ‘guilt-free gift wrap’!
+- Fabric wrap/sacks/bags: They are reusable and usually made of cotton/linen/calico.
+We love eco-Chici’s ‘guilt-free gift wrap’.

-- Newspapers and magazines – re-use what you have lying at home!
-You can always use a cotton ribbon to spice it up a bit! (and coming from a mum, kids don’t really care if they’re ripping apart newspaper or an expensive department-store embossed wrapping paper, it’s the opening (ripping) action they love!
+- Newspapers and magazines: Re-use what you have lying at home.
+You can always use a cotton ribbon to spice it up a bit.
+Kids don’t care if they’re ripping apart newspaper or an expensive department-store embossed wrapping paper.
+Kids love the opening and ripping action.

-- Gift wrap made from recycled / post-consumer waste – checkout Biome’s gift wrap spread here.
+- Gift wrap made from recycled and post-consumer waste, checkout Biome’s gift wrap spread here.

 If you’re a bit of a DIY’er with creativity – use some branches, sticks and leaves for inspiration!
 Nothing more beautiful than the smell of nature in your home.
-Pick those flowers – scatter them on tables and it will instantly colour, and fragrance your home!
-Try Pinterest for some quick inspo!
+Pick those flowers and scatter them on tables and it will instantly colour, and fragrance your home!
+Try Pinterest for some quick inspiration.